ga4gh/vrs/docs/source/concepts/location/index.rst

-This is a document describing locations
+This is a document indexing the location classes

 .. toctree::
+   :hidden:

    SequenceLocation